NCAA March Madness 2023: How to watch the Final Four men's college basketball games this weekend

 DirecTV Stream: TBS, TNT, TruTV, CBS Sports Network, ESPN

-DirecTV Stream certainly isn't cheap, but its $110 "Ultimate" tier gives you all the networks an NCAA fan could want, including TBS, TNT, TruTV, CBS Sports Network (which also offers NCAA Tournament coverage in addition to CBS) and ESPN.
+DirecTV Stream certainly isn't cheap, but its $110 "Ultimate" tier gives you all the networks an NCAA fan could want, including TBS, TNT, TruTV, CBS Sports Network (which also offers NCAA Tournament coverage in addition to CBS), your local CBS channel and ESPN.
 Plus NBC, Fox and more.

 Prices on DirecTV Stream services start at $75 a month.
 But to get every channel you'll need for March Madness, you need the "Ultimate" tier, which costs a whopping $110 per month.